doctore/Spring5Microservices/README.md

     password: "{cipher}c5c54009a56a0f215a208067a2b13189091c13480306c81ab68edfb22a6251ca"
 ```

-To increase the security level, in *application.yml* file I have deactivated the decryption on [config-server](#config-server), sending the information encrypted and delegating in
+To increase the security level, in the [config-server](#config-server) microservice I have deactivated the decryption in [application.yml](https://github.com/doctore/Spring5Microservices/blob/master/config-server/src/main/resources/application.yml),
-every microservice the labour of decrypt it.
+sending the information encrypted and delegating in every microservice the labour of decrypt it.
 That is the reason to include in their *pom.xml* file, the dependency:

 ```
 <dependency>